 My initial academic training in forest sciences and wood engineering empowered me to abstract nature’s design principles to mimic its genius design solutions.
 Forest ecosystems are hugely complex and their understanding and sustainable management requires a systemic approach.

-As a Systemic Designer, I merge sustainability science, design(erly) thinking and entrepreneurship for contributing to the eco-social transformation through regenerative solutions.
+As a Systemic Designer, I merge sustainability science, design(erly) thinking and doing, handcrafting and entrepreneurship for contributing to the eco-social transformation through regenerative solutions.

 I combine skills of systems thinking, transdisciplinary research, regenerative design and hands-on engineering and building to systemically address complex design challenges with methods that go beyond current design and engineering approaches (e.g. Jones 2014).

-While I have been teaching and publishing on theoretical constraints of systemic design (ETH Zurich), my work involves designing products, services and communication in the fields of outdoor and lifestyle (sporting) goods (Grown outdoor creativity lab), resilient governance systems in (mountain) communities (ArcAlpNet), responsible tourism (Sustainable Mountain Tourism Alliance), wood/forestry/supply chains and the design of circular economies, and architecture (Swall Institute, MonViso Institute).
+While I am teaching Regenerative Design for resilient systems at ETH Zurich, AHO Oslo and Politecnico Torino, and publishing on theoretical constraints of SD, my work involves applied designing of products, services and communication in the fields of outdoor and lifestyle (sporting) goods (Grown outdoor creativity lab), resilient governance systems in (mountain) communities (ArcAlpNet), responsible tourism (Sustainable Mountain Tourism Alliance), wood/forestry/supply chains and the design of circular economies, and architecture (Swall Institute, MonViso Institute).

 One current architectural, systemic design project is the transformation of an abandoned group of stone houses in the Italian Piedmont mountains to a hub for research, education and entrepreneurship in sustainability transformations and social-ecological design – the MonViso Institute (MVI).
 The MVI serves as a field experiment for whole systems design of buildings and their integration into their natural and socio-cultural surroundings, as a non-profit center for research, education and entrepreneurship in sustainability innovations, as a mountain observatory, and as a meeting hub for living a new “Alpine Urbanism”.